-This analysis demonstrates that a 1% increase in interest rates will not affect the interest received on fixed income but will reduce their fair value and vice versa.
-Changes in interest rates do not impact the value of cash deposits / cash and cash equivalent balances but they will affect the interest income received on those balances.
+A 1% increase in interest rates will not affect the interest received on fixed income but will reduce their fair value and vice versa.
+Changes in interest rates do not impact the value of cash deposits / cash and cash equivalent balances but they will have a minor effect on the interest income received on those balances.
 Charges to both the fair value of assets and the income received from investments impact on the net assets available to pay benefits.